Neural-Systems-at-UIO/CCF_translator/README.md

 pip install CCF-translator
 ```
 ## Currently supported spaces
+the name in CCF_translator aims to copy the name of atlases in the brainglobe_atlasapi when possible.
 | Framework Name | name in api | supported age range
 | -------------- | ----------- | -----------
 | Allen mouse CCFv3 | allen_mouse | 56